Generic Name: metipranolol (met-i-PRAN-oh-lol)

 Lowering eye pressure and treating glaucoma.
 It may also be used for other conditions as determined by your doctor.

-OptiPranolol drops is an ophthalmic beta-blocker.
+OptiPranolol drops are an ophthalmic beta-blocker.
 It is unknown exactly how OptiPranolol drops works to reduce the fluid pressure inside the eye, but it appears to reduce the amount of liquid produced.

 Do NOT use OptiPranolol drops if: